MdEahiaMondal/vue-file-uploader/README.md

 yarn add vue-file-upload-preview
 ```

-no you need to use this component
+Now you need to use this component on your app directory

 ```
 import { createApp } from 'vue'